MichaelCurrin/dev-cheatsheets/cheatsheets/web/html/forms.md

 - Max length attribute
     - How many characters that can be entered.
 This could exceed `size` - all the text just won't be visible at once.
 - Name attribute
-    - The `name` is usually set on the input and this matches the `id`.
+    - The `name` is optionally but usually set on the input matching the `id`.
 The name is used to to reference elements in a JavaScript, or to reference form data after a form is submitted.
 Note: Only form elements with a name attribute will have their values passed when submitting a form.

 See also: